 Parallel connection of several earth sockets is often necessary for practical reasons to achieve a sufficiently low value of earthing resistance during earthing.
-In order to limit reciprocal connection between individual earth connections, deep-earth connections shall be installed a distance apart of 1.5 times the depth of the earth connection I. Resulting earthing resistance: Rres = k x Rm where Rm is the mean of the resistance value of the earth connection and k a reduction factor, the value of which is obtained from the following table.
-No. of parallel earth connections k for a = 1.51
+In order to limit reciprocal connection between individual earth connections, deep-earth connections shall be installed a distance apart of 1.5 times the depth of the earth connection l.
+Resulting earthing resistance:

+$Rres = k \times Rm$

+where Rm is the mean of the resistance value of the earth connection and k a reduction factor, the value of which is obtained from the following table.